CUUATS/lrtp2045/content/existing-conditions/demographics/index.md

 percentage of females live in Savoy and Mahomet, and approximately 6.5 percent more males than females live in Tolono.

+<rpc-chart
-{{<bar-chart url="acs15-gender-awayfrom50.csv"
+url="acs15-gender-awayfrom50.csv"
+type="bar"
 stacked="true"
-xangle="0"
-xaxis="numeric"
+colors="#24ABE2, #BE1E2D"
-ylabel="Percent Distance away from Equilibrium" legend-alignment="center"
+y-label="Percent Distance away from Equilibrium" legend-position="top"
-legend-row-width="2"
-grid-lines="true"
+legend="true"
+tooltip-intersect="true"
+source="US Census Bureau, ACS 5-Yr Data, 2010-2015 (Table B01001)"
-title="Percent Gender Difference within the MPA">}}
+chart-title="Percent Gender Difference within the MPA"></rpc-chart>

 Based on data from the 2015 ACS, the largest shift away from the national age distribution occurred in the percentage of college-aged adults within Champaign